The Warner House Press Editing Process

 Step 2: A collaborative space

 Warner House Press uses Google’s G Suite to provide a collaborative space where editors and authors can work together on their projects.
 After each Canonical Document has been determined, it will be uploaded to a secure Google Shared Drive, where all involved can make changes and the revision history of the document is saved automatically.
 This way, there’s no chance of losing work, and edits can be rolled back if they go in a direction that is later decided to be unsatisfactory.

 If you have your own Google account already, great!
 We’ll give you access to the shared drive on that account and you can use it for access.
 If not, no problem!
 Warner House Press will be happy to set up any client with a free Google account as well as training on how to use it and access their work on the shared drive.

 Once a Canonical Document has been uploaded to the Shared Drive, our editor will perform an editing pass by leaving comments and suggestions on the work.
 The client can then access the document themselves and either approve or deny these suggestions, making real-time changes as needed.

-Warner House Press accepts most major credit cards for payment, as well as PayPal.
+Warner House Press accepts most major credit cards for payment, as well as PayPal, through Wave.